PerfectFit-project/pa-algorithms/README.md

 # pa-algorithms
-Repository with algorithms for Physical Activity.
+Repository with Perfect Fit algorithms for physical activities and training plans.